 |Surface Water 1|

-1 Surface water charge is the sum of the basic user charge plus the water master charge.
+- Total surface water charge by zone is the sum of the basic user charge by zone plus the surface water master charge.

-11 The charge for non-contract deliveries is the sum of the basic user charge ($1,374/AF) and the treated water surcharge for non-contract water ($200/AF) for usage greater than 100% of contract amount.
+- The charge for non-contract deliveries is the sum of the Basic User charge for Zone W-2 ($1,499/AF) and the treated water surcharge for non-contract water ($200/AF) for usage greater than 100% of contract amount.

 AF = acre feet